daronphang/programming-resources/cloud-computing/AWS/services/database/products.md

 An EBS volume stores data in a **single Availability Zone**.
 To attach an EC2 instance to an EBS volume, **both must reside within the same Availability Zone**.

 As EBS volumes are for data that needs to persist, it is important to backup the data.
 You can take incremental backups by creating **EBS snapshots**.
+Nonetheless, EBS is **automatically replicated** in its Availability Zone to prevent data loss from single points of failure.

+EBS volumes act similarly to external drives:

+- Detachable: You can detach an EBS volume from one EC2 instance and attach it to another
+- Distinct: The external drive is separate from the computer
+- Size-limited: Volume has a max limitation of how much content you can store on it
+- 1-to-1 connection: Most EBS volumes can only be connected with one computer at a time

+### Volume Types

+EBS volumes are organized into SSDs and HDDs.
+SSDs are used for transactional workloads with frequent read/write operations with small I/O size.
+HDDs are used for large streaming workloads that need **high throughput** performance.

 ### EBS Snapshots